 “Water conservation is particularly relevant given our location in California,” said Samantha Beaulieu, a graduate student and co-author of the paper.
 “We also wanted to see if people’s habits were adjustable; if interacting with this faucet could then change how people interact with a manual faucet.
 The results we found seem to indicate that’s possible.”

-Pay no attention to the student behind the wall
+Pay no attention to the grad student

 In order to create a situation where people would trust – and hopefully enjoy – a sink that makes water decisions for them, Jou closely monitored the participants’ washing styles during their first round of cleaning so he could emulate them in the second round.